CRIMINAL OFFENSE SCAM

 Our best advice

 Let all calls from unknown callers go right to voicemail.
-If you get a message that sounds like anything like above, it's a scam!
+If you get a message that sounds like anything like above, it’s a scam!
 Delete the message and then go right to the AppStore or Google Play and get YouMail.
 Easily get any more info on any number and can decide whether to call them back or block them forever.
-Even see what others are saying or contribute yourself to th YouMail Community Directory.
+Even see what others are saying or contribute yourself to the YouMail Community Directory.